 Dear Mike Milbury,

 Do these names ring a bell?
 Zdeno Chara, Wade Redden, Bryan Berard, Roberto Luongo.
 These are all players who you are known for trading away and making the teams you managed worse.
 You drafted Rick DiPietro 1st overall instead of drafting Danny Heatley or Marian Gaborik.
 You traded 2nd overall pick Jason Spezza for Alexei Yashin.
-You are famous for these disastrous moves.
+You are famous for these disastrous moves (for balance, here are the moderately successful ones).

 You coached the Adams Division champion Boston Bruins in 1990-1991.
 Your hometown Bruins were up 2-0 after winning both games at the Boston Garden.
 Then there was the guarantee by Kevin Stevens, a Bostonian like yourself, who guaranteed a series victory for the Pens.
 You lost four straight games and went home.
 The Pittsburgh Penguins went onto win their 1st Stanley Cup.